 - 1. Any individual that is a current UNCG, UNC System or State of NC employee;

-- 2. Any individual who has been employed by UNCG, UNC System, or State of NC in the past 12 months;
+- 2. Any individual who has been employed by UNCG, UNC System, or State of NC in the same calendar year;

 - 3. Any current UNCG student (including those that are current employees); or

-- 4. Any former student who was employed by the University in the past 12 months;
+- 4. Any former student who was employed by the University in the same calendar year;

-Exceptions will be reviewed on a case by case basis and must have approval of the AVC of HR, Director of Procurement Services and AVC of Finance.
+- • Exceptions will be reviewed on a case by case basis and must have approval of the AVC of HR, Director of Procurement Services, and Controller.
 Such review may require consultation with the Office of General Counsel.